asmit-mit/IOCL_Chemical_Management_Website/README.md

 ## Introduction

-This project is a web based Chemical Management Dashboard developed as part of my internship.
-The application is designed to streamline the handling of chemical data, providing an interface for users to manage inventories, track usage, and ensure compliance with safety regulations.
-The design focuses on a modular architecture to enable scalability and a strong focus on security to protect sensitive data.
+This project is a web-based Chemical Management Dashboard developed during my internship to streamline the handling of chemical data.
+The application enables users to manage inventories, track usage, and ensure compliance with safety regulations.
+It also features trend analysis tools to identify chemical usage patterns, helping determine procurement needs.
+Designed with a modular architecture for scalability and robust security measures, the dashboard ensures efficient and secure chemical management.

 ---